PROJET EN PARTENARIAT AVEC L'EFR POUR LA PÉRIODE 2022-2026

 Soprintendenza Archeologia, Belle Arti e Paesaggio per l’Area Metropolitana di Napoli (T. E. Cinquantaquattro, M. L. Tardugno),

 Soprintendenza Nazionale per il Patrimonio Culturale Subacqueo (B. Davidde),

 Università degli Studi di Milano (O. Failla, G. De Lorenzis, A. Scienza, I. Vagge, L. Trombino),

 Museo Archeologico L. Bernabò Brea di Lipari (R. Vilardo, M. C. Martinelli),

 This project’s goal is the reconstruction of the historical, environmental and economic role of the islands of the Gulf of Naples over the centuries, taking into consideration the case of Ischia in particular.
 The project combines Archaeology, History, Environmental Sciences and Marine Sciences also to define the ways in which anthropization occurred in the coastal and island areas.

 The topics of the research are the geo-archaeological aspects, the paleography of the coastal marine areas, the agrarian countryside (viticulture and wine), the environmental and volcanic aspects (water, metals, clays and alum), and production and trade dynamics (thanks to archaeological study of ceramics and the cargoes of shipwrecks).

-Never before has a multidisciplinary survey been produced that fully utilizes the potential wealth of information that the island and its many resources have held over the centuries.
-Unlike past studies, this project intends to study the island in relation to the environment (including the marine environment) and the modes of occupation and exploitation of certain areas.
+For the first time the project intends to carry out a multidisciplinary survey that fully can utilize the potential wealth of information that the island and its many resources (alum, clay, iron, gold, lead and tin, vines) have held over the centuries.
+This project also intends to study the island in relation to the environment (including the marine environment) and the modes of occupation and exploitation of certain areas.